Mounting and Ejecting

 macOS refuses to mount large FAT32 volumes through its normal mechanisms.Elevated privileges are required to mount this device directly.

-Run: sudo podkit device add myipodRe-running with sudo uses mount -t msdos directly, which bypasses macOS’s automount restrictions.
+Run: sudo podkit device add -d myipodRe-running with sudo uses mount -t msdos directly, which bypasses macOS’s automount restrictions.

 For the full iFlash troubleshooting guide — including manual workarounds and a shell alias — see macOS Mounting Troubleshooting.